-Burke Library’s Information Literacy Program endeavors to provide students the research skills essential for intellectual exploration and academic success; to empower library users in effectively locating, evaluating, and communicating information from multiple sources, laying the foundation for Hamilton's own learning objectives: intellectual curiosity, creativity, understanding of cultural diversity, aesthetic and analytic discernment, and ethical, informed, and engaged citizenship.
+Burke Library’s Information Literacy Program endeavors to provide students the research skills essential for intellectual exploration and academic success.
+We believe the core concepts of Information Literacy are critical to laying the foundation for Hamilton's own learning objectives: intellectual curiosity, creativity, understanding of cultural diversity, aesthetic and analytic discernment, and ethical, informed, and engaged citizenship.

 Hamilton faculty are encouraged to bring classes or groups to Burke Library for instruction in doing library research.
 Most library instruction sessions occur during regularly scheduled class time in the library’s Couper Classroom.
 These sessions can...